KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ### Andrei Cioara's Implementation

-Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) is short and sweet.
+Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) is the simplest of the four.
 The bulk of the program exists within the `main()` function and can be followed quite easily, like a list of consecutive instructions.

 A `content` variable is assigned to an empty string.
 As the program progresses, using an addition assignment operator, strings are appended to the `content` variable.

 First, The README.md header is appended to `content` through a global `HEADER` variable assigned to a multiline, triple-double-quote string.

-The program then uses `os.walk()` to traverse and sort the directories and files, removing the `.git` and `.github` directories as it goes.
+Then, the program uses `os.walk()` to traverse and sort the directories and files, removing the `.git` and `.github` directories as it goes.

 As the program "walks," each directory name is formatted as a category and added to the `content`.
 The program then iterates through each file in each category, formatting the file name as a title, and converting it into a hyperlink.

 At the end of the program, the README.md file is opened and all of the `content` is written into it.

 ### Raegon Kim's Implementation

 Raegon Kim's [TIL implementation](https://github.com/raycon/til/) also uses `os.walk()` and achieves a similar outcome, but the program is structured very differently.
 Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.

 At the bottom of the program file, the main function `readme()` is called.
 Within `readme()`, a `lines` list is created.
 As the program progresses through the `readme()` function, it creates the "Recently Modified" and "Category" section strings and calls the functions that execute the `os.walk()` and produce the lines for the sections.
 These new lines are appended to the `lines` list as strings.